 Authors of Straightforward Novels Enjoy the Easiest Path to Publication

 Neither the proliferation of new Kindle devices, or Amazon's platform enhancement ambitions, should much affect authors of plain old text novels, which rarely require anything unusual or exotic in their formatting.
 But unfortunately, they do.
 At least according to perhaps 98% or more of the material you'll read online about it.
-If you follow the advice of most sources online, you're apt to come to the conclusion that even your old fashioned text-only novel cannot be published as a fully functional Kindle ebook, compatible with all Kindle devices, without you first becoming at least a semi-expert in one or more of several different disciplines, ranging from Amazon's latest KF8 format specifications, to HTML, XML, CSS, and ePUB and mobi formats.
+If you follow the advice of most sources online, you're apt to come to the conclusion that even your old fashioned text-only novel cannot be published as a fully functional Kindle ebook, compatible with all Kindle devices, without you first becoming at least a semi-expert in one or more of several different disciplines, ranging from Amazon's latest formatting decrees, to HTML, XML, CSS, and ePUB and mobi formats.
 Plus, learning how to expertly use not only your complex word processor, but other apps like Calibre, Sigil, and possibly more items such as various plug-ins, as well.
-And all this atop the already stiff requirements of writers regarding things like the proper usage of grammar and vocabulary, and the discipline and organizational and creative skills necessary to turn a bunch of nebulous ideas into an entertaining and possibly informative work of art.
+And all this atop the already stiff requirements on writers regarding things like the proper usage of grammar and vocabulary, and the discipline and organizational and creative skills necessary to turn a bunch of nebulous ideas into an entertaining and possibly informative work of art.

 Of course, those of us with the wherewithal can just turn over the duties of formatting our book to work on Kindles to paid professionals (and hope that the results match our desires).
 But that can be expensive enough to be prohibitive for many of the rest of us.

 So I'm here to emphasize what the other 2% of online voices are saying, circa early 2016: it's far easier and simpler to make your novel into a Kindle ebook yourself, than most sources today claim, or perhaps realize.